gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 ## Objective

-Have Lattice Semiconductor actively engage with the open source community; officially and directly support continued learning opportunities with any IDE.
+Encourage Lattice Semiconductor to actively engage with the open source community; officially and directly support continued learning opportunities with any IDE.

 There's just a 30 minute slot for discussion.
 If well presented there could be future opportunities for continued dialog.